StuartMac111/FlowTask/replit.md

 ## Overview

-This is a modern full-stack task management application called TaskFlow, built as a Microsoft To-Do inspired clone.
+This is a modern full-stack task management application called FlowPilot, built as a Microsoft To-Do inspired clone.
 The application features a React + TypeScript frontend with Express.js backend, using PostgreSQL with Drizzle ORM for data persistence.
 The system supports group collaboration, list sharing, real-time updates via WebSockets, and authentication through Replit's OAuth system.

 ## User Preferences